Monthly payment calculator for used car shoppers

 Deliverables

 Vroom is an online used car dealership offering a hassle-free shopping process.
-It had acquired an auto lender service specializing in subprime loans to serve a wider range of customers with more competitive terms.
+It had acquired an auto lender service to expand subprime customers’ access to credit with more competitive terms.

-With previous knowledge working on lower funnel financing and payment flows, I joined the team to explore strategic conversion opportunities in the upper funnel.
+I joined the squad to explore strategic conversion opportunities in the upper funnel with the acquisition.

 I designed a new calculator feature helping prospective customer identify and qualify for the loan terms that works for their budget.